shshaheen/Randomizer/README.md

 # Randomizer
-Just a simple for dice roll
+Just a simple app for dice roll